 The Philippines is a beautiful country.
 I may have been born in the US, but this is still my country.
+I grew up there and it's still my home.
 Its beaches are vast, valleys pristine, and mountain ranges so beautiful it'll make you cry.
-The same thing can't be said about Manila.
+Sadly, the same thing can't be said about Manila.

 The heart of the city is full of the urban poor.
 There's a great class divide and majority of the population live in poverty and hopelessness.
+This is just the standard for third world countries.
 Buying things at full price just isn't an option.

 So what is one option to take?